 CopyrightX is a twelve-week networked course that has been offered annually since 2013 under the auspices of Harvard Law School and the Berkman Klein Center for Internet and Society.
-The course will next be taught from January to May of 2024.
-Persons interested in taking the course must apply prior to 1800 UTC on December 31, 2023, by following the steps described at Copyright 2024 Application Procedure.
+The course will next be taught from January to May of 2025.

 The course explores the current law of copyright; the impact of that law on art, entertainment, and industry; and the ongoing debates concerning how the law should be reformed.
 Through a combination of recorded lectures, assigned readings, weekly seminars, live interactive webcasts, and online discussions, participants in the course examine and assess the ways in which the copyright system seeks to stimulate and regulate creative expression.